lschmittalves/Phonebook/README.md

 pip install -r requirements.txt
 ```
 4. Run the follows commands to add,edit,list and delete items on the phonebook
+5. The contacts are persisting on the phonebook.json file

 ### Help
 ![alt text](screenshots/HELP.PNG "List all possible commands of the application")